StarlingXWeb/starlingx-website/src/pages/blog/starlingx-oran-notification-for-ptp.md

 ![alt text](/img/ptp-notification-functions.png)

-# The ptp-notification API
+## The ptp-notification API
 Ptp-notification provides a REST API for user applications to interact with.
 In the StarlingX documentation, it is referred to as the "v2 API", which implements the O-RAN standard.
 The v1 API predates the O-RAN standard and is not recommended for use in new deployments.

-The v2 API documentation is available [here](https://docs.starlingx.io/api-ref/ptp-notification-armada-app/api_ptp_notifications_definition_v2.html).
+Check out the [v2 API](https://docs.starlingx.io/api-ref/ptp-notification-armada-app/api_ptp_notifications_definition_v2.html) documentation for more details.
+[here](https://docs.starlingx.io/api-ref/ptp-notification-armada-app/api_ptp_notifications_definition_v2.html).

 The main functions of the API are the following: